-In limited circumstances, the University approves students for special housing accommodations based on medical need and/or disability status.
-If you have special needs that make it necessary to have a specific type of housing, please be sure to follow these steps:
+In limited circumstances, the university approves students for special housing accommodations based on medical need and/or disability status.

-- Indicate your need for a housing accommodation on your Room and Board Application.
+- Indicate your need for a housing accommodation on your Housing Application.

 - Complete a Request for Special Housing Accommodations Form.